-ADDRESS: Intramural Field Road Lot (off of State Farm Road), Boone, NC 28607
+ADDRESS: 235 Dale Street, (off of State Farm Road, adjacent to Intramural Field at the Greemway), Boone, NC 28607

 FOR INFORMATION OR TO PURCHASE TICKETS: Contact firstname.lastname@example.org, call 800-841-2787 or 828-262-4046, visit in person the Schaefer Center for the Performing Arts, 733 Rivers Street, Boone, NC, or purchase online.

 STATE FARM ROAD CONCERT LOT EVENT POLICIES

 1. Bring your own lawn chairs

 3. No umbrellas (ponchos will be available for purchase)